vim-syntastic/syntastic/README.markdown

 ```
 on Windows.

-Another reason it could fail is that either the command line options or the
+Finally, another reason it could fail is that either the command line options
-error output for a syntax checker may have changed.
-In this case, make sure you
+or the error output for a syntax checker may have changed.
+In this case, make
-have the latest version of the syntax checker installed.
-If it still fails then
+sure you have the latest version of the syntax checker installed.
+If it still
-post an [issue][4] - or better yet, create a pull request.
+fails then post an [issue][4] - or better yet, create a pull request.

 <a name="faqpython3"></a>